A neighbour selection approach for identifying differential networks in conditional functional graphical models

-The developed method builds on \cite{zhao2024} and extends their ADMM routine for solving the optimization problem in (\ref{eq:optimization_prob}) to accommodate a user-specified number of covariates.
+The developed optimization algorithm builds on \cite{zhao2024} and extends their Alternating Direction Method of Multipliers (ADMM, \cite{Boyd2011}) routine for solving the optimization problem in (\ref{eq:pen_least_square}) to accommodate a user-specified number of covariates.
 The resulting implementation is designed to scale from sequential execution to parallel runs in high-performance computing (HPC) environments.
-The pipeline is composed of three steps: \begin{enumerate} \item Sparse and discretely observed trajectories are smoothed into continuous functional curves, for example via spline smoothing, yielding subject-specific longitudinal profiles. \item Given a chosen basis for $\mathcal{H}$, each curve is projected onto the basis and represented through its corresponding score vector. \item The main pipeline is executed: for each node $j \in V$, a neighbourhood selection problem is fitted to estimate the conditional associations with the remaining nodes. \item Neighbourhood estimates are aggregated across $j$ and symmetrized as in (\ref{eq:or_symm}) -- (\ref{eq:and_symm}), producing the estimated conditional graphs $\widehat{G}_c$, for $c=0,\ldots,q$. \end{enumerate}
+Specifically, Eq. (\ref{eq:pen_least_square}) can be reformulated in a more compact way as